-Butterbeer is a tradition in Britain, long before the Wizarding World of Harry Potter came along.
+Hot Butterbeer was a tradition in Britain, long before the Wizarding World of Harry Potter came along.
 Doing a bit of research, I found one historic recipe for butterbeer that dates back to 1588 as recorded in The Good Huswifes Handmaide for the Kitchin.
-How’s that for a vintage cocktail!
+(Yes, that’s really how it is spelled!)
+How’s that for a mysterious vintage drink!

-Our first round tasted great, but wasn’t quite the “hug in your mouth” we were expecting.
-The second and third tries were very sweet and syrupy.
-The fourth round, however, was just right.
+Our first test round of this hot butterbeer recipe tasted great, but wasn’t quite the “hug in your mouth” we were expecting.
+The second and third tries were very sweet and too syrupy.
+The fourth round of recipe testing, however, was just right.
 After I added the shot of coffee, took a sip, I swear Weasleys’ Wildfire Whiz-bangs starting popping in my living room.

 - 1 Cup Butterscotch Chips